 1. Low in calories: Jicama is an excellent choice for those looking to manage their weight, as it is low in calories and high in water content.
 Incorporating jicama into your meals can help you feel full without adding unnecessary calories.

-See also How to cook frozen corn in the husk
+See also How long do you cook taquitos in the air fryer

 2. High in fiber: Jicama is packed with dietary fiber, which is important for maintaining a healthy digestive system.
 Fiber adds bulk to your stool, promoting regular bowel movements and preventing constipation.